On the Number of Cosmic Strings: Introduction

-In the present paper we consider the case of classical cosmic strings for which the string tension is directly related to the energy scale of the symmetry breaking and the intercommutation probability is essentially $P = 1$.
-In fact, even though ultrarelativistic Abelian Higgs strings can pass through each other due to a double intercommutation with the net result that no ends are exchanged \cite{19}, the typical velocities found in simulations for scaling networks of cosmic strings are below the ultrarelativistic threshold, so that the assumption $P = 1$ generally holds.
-On the other hand, the $rms$ velocities comparable to the speed of light found in numerical simulations \cite{20,21,22,23,24,25,26} are sufficiently high as to guarantee the detectability of their signature in the CMB radiation, if such strings do exist.
-The number of cosmic strings contained in the volume of the observable universe is also a relevant parameter to determine the probability of observing cosmic strings in gravitational lensing events as well as the density of step-like temperature discontinuities related to the KS effect \cite{27,27bis,28}.
 In Section 2 we describe a simple method to obtain an approximate estimate of the number of segments of cosmic strings crossing the observable universe.
 In particular, for their observational relevance, we consider the volume inside the last scattering surface and inside the sphere of optical sources respectively for KS effect and gravitational lensing observations.
-We extend the previous approach to string networks embedded in cosmological backgrounds, variants of the $\Lambda$CDM, where the constant parameter $\Lambda$ is replaced with a dynamical scalar field.
-For a comparison of results, we consider, for simplicity, spatially flat cosmological models where the cosmic fluid is a mixture of matter and quintessence or a phantom constituent (a time varying component of the energy density of the universe with negative or super-negative pressure, $p < -\rho$) characterized by the ratio of pressure to energy density in the range $-1 \leq w < 0$ and $w < -1$, respectively, whereas $w = -1$ coincides with the cosmological constant case.
-In the above intervals we choose in particular $-1 \leq w \leq -0.5$ and $w = -1.5$ respectively for the quintessence and phantom components as they are compatible with constraints from large scale structure and CMB observations combined with SNe Ia data.
-In Section 3 we outline some features connected with numerical simulations and their underlying models in relation to the scaling property of the string network upon which relies the estimate of the number of string segments.
-We discuss our results with particular reference to the range of redshifts in the visible universe where the calculation of the number of string segments can be trusted, taking into account the informations about the scaling regimes provided by numerical simulations.
+The discourse is broadened to string networks embedded in cosmological backgrounds, variants of the $\Lambda$CDM, where the constant parameter $\Lambda$ is replaced with a dynamical scalar field.
+For a comparison of results, we consider, for simplicity, spatially flat cosmological models where the cosmic fluid is a mixture of matter and quintessence or a phantom constituent (a time varying component of the energy density of the universe with negative or super-negative pressure, $p < -\rho$) characterized respectively by the ratio of pressure to energy density in the range $-1 \leq w < 0$ and $w < -1$, whereas $w = -1$ coincides with the cosmological constant case.
+In the above intervals we choose in particular $-1 \leq w_{Q} \leq -0.5$ and $w_{P} = -1.5$ for the quintessence (Q) and phantom (P) components as they are compatible with constraints from large scale structure and CMB observations combined with SNe Ia data.
+In section 3 we extend the approach of the previous section to address the case of cosmic superstrings.
+In section 4 some features connected with numerical simulations and their underlying models outlined in relation to the scaling property of the string network upon which relies the estimate of the number of string segments.
+Finally, we discuss our results with particular reference to the range of redshifts in the visible universe where the calculation of the number of string segments can be trusted, taking into account the informations about the scaling regimes provided by numerical simulations. \\